10 simple rules to follow for running a business!

 Whether you're interested in investing for the future, or just to have some money put away for a "rainy day" or emergency, saving money when you don't have much can be tough.
 Here are some tips.

-We've seen enormous paradigm shifts over time that have changed our mentality about a lot of things.
-Could pregnancy and childbirth be in the same category?
+We've seen enormous progress that has changed our mentality about the way we live.
+Could childbirth be next?

 This is all about our beloved miniature Dachshund, Hallie, who lighted up our lives for four years.
 She brought so much light to our lives, especially Alley's.